justinsjlee/Kiko-plus/_posts/2017-09-02-chorddiag.md

 ### Notes & credits

-Like other methods of data visualization, the chord diagram is just one tool for displaying the given data.
+Like the many other types of graphs, the chord diagram is just one tool for displaying the given data.
 There are various methods of visualizing 2-way flow, but I think the radial nature of this graph visualizes multiple relationships in a concise manner.
-Check out the [sankey diagram](https://bost.ocks.org/mike/sankey/) for visualizing 1-way flow; I think this method works especially well when there's multiple levels in a flow.
+Check out the [sankey diagram](https://bost.ocks.org/mike/sankey/) for visualizing 1-way flow, specficially for multi-level flow.

 Read more about the ```chorddiag``` R package by [Matt Flor](https://github.com/mattflor/chorddiag).

 This article was inspired by [Visual Cinnamon's](https://www.visualcinnamon.com/2014/12/using-data-storytelling-with-chord.html) article on the chord diagram.

-Special thanks to the folks at [Clickinsight](https://www.clickinsight.ca) for giving me the oppurtunity to learn and encouraging me to apply new visualization techniques.
+Special thanks to the folks at [Clickinsight](https://www.clickinsight.ca) for encouraging me to try new things.